The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 8. Une Journée à Paris, Hanoi

-All main dishes are served with French fries or rice (or both) plus one vegetable side dish such as sautéed mushrooms, spinach salad, or asparagus spears sautéed in butter.
+All main dishes are served with French fries or rice (or both) plus one vegetable sides dish such as sautéed mushrooms, or spinach salad.
 Desserts include crème brûlée served with chocolate syrup or lemon tartlets filled with fresh berries from Ba Vi Mountain near Hanoi.

 9. Huong Vi Restaurant, Hanoi